Unstrut culture

 The Unstrut culture was part of the Bronze Age Urnfield culture, a homogeneous society noted for their biconical funerary urns used in storing the ashes of the deceased.
 The Unstrut (stone packing graves) group settled in Germany, particularly in the central region where the Saale mouth (stone cists) group also lived.
 These two groups, along with the Helmsdorf or Elb-Havel group formed on the western edge of the Lausitz culture.

+Genesis

+The origins of the Unstrut culture are seen in the strong background of the tradition of the tumulus cultures.
+At the same time, its development was influenced by other groups: the South German Urnfield culture, the Knowiska culture and the Lusatian culture.

+Chronology and area of occurrence

+The Unstruck culture (later called Thuringian) existed from the Bronze Age D to the Hallstatt Age D, according to the chronological division made by Paul Reinecke, i.e. in the years 1300–480/450 BC.
+Several phases can be distinguished in its development (according to K. Peschel):